psychopy/psychopy/docs/source/hardware/eyeTracking.rst

 .. note::
 	If you've started the eyetracker recording at the start of your experiment, be sure to add in another eyetracker record component at the end of your experiment to stop the recording too!

-* If you want to record information on gaze position, or you want your trial to move on when your participant has looked at or away from a target, you'll need to add in an **ROI component**:
+* If you want to record information on gaze position, or you want your trial to move on when your participant has looked at or away from a target, you'll need to add in an **ROI component**.
+The ROI component has lots of options - you can choose what you want to happen when the participant looks at or away from a certain part of the screen, what shape your ROI is etc. All of which can also be defined in your conditions file, just like any other component.
+Choose the options that fit the needs of your experiment.
+Here, the component is set such that when a participant looks at a circular target for at least 0.1s (set by the min look time), the trial will end:

 .. figure:: /images/eyeROI.png

-    Here there are lots of options - you can choose what you want to happen when the participant looks at or away from a certain part of the screen, what shape your ROI is etc. All of which can also be defined in your conditions file, just like any other component.
-Choose the options that fit the needs of your experiment.
-Here, the component is set such that when a participant looks at a circular target for at least 0.1s (set by the min look time), the trial will end.

 * On the `layout` tab of the ROI component, you set the position and size of the ROI in the same way as you would set the position of any visual component: